ShienFu99/basic-password-encryptor/README.md

 Command to execute program: python basic_encryption_scheme.py

-## Future implementation ideas:

-> Toggle visibility -> Display as ***** or chars
-> Take the user's password.
-Allows the user to input their normal password and convert it to its encrypted form.

-Flags:
+## Flags:
 > -h -> Prints help
 > -n N -> Sets the number of special_symbols per encrypt_symbol
        -> Saves the encrypt_symbol scheme to a file
 > -r -> Reuse scheme?

-> Separate generating encryption scheme vs converting password

-> If the user wants, they can generate a new list of encrypt_symbols
-> *Do not save the user's password, convert it during runtime so they can copy/paste it*
-> *Backup the encrypt key somehow???*
+> -d -> Decrypt a previously encrypted message

+## Future implementation ideas:

+> Take the user's password.
+Allows the user to input their normal password and convert it to its encrypted form.
+> Section program off into different parts depending on the flags used
+> Make more code into functions
+> Add typehints